 - What happens in the different pipeline stages? - What arithmetic operation does the ALU perform?
 Why? - How many clock cycles does it take for the memory to receive its value? - Are all pipeline stages used?
-Explain!
+Explain.

-Finally, investigate the instruction $\mathbf{beq} \mathbf{t0}, \mathbf{t1}, \mathbf{Dest}$ in the same way as with the other instructions above.
+Finally, investigate the use of beq t0, t1, Dest instruction, similar to what you did for the instructions above.
 Note that you must add a label named Dest somewhere.

 - What happens in the different pipeline stages? - What arithmetic operation does the ALU perform?
 Why?
-(There is a bug in simulator GUI can you see the problem?) - How many clock cycles does the instruction use? - Are all pipeline stages used?
+(There is a bug in simulator GUI.
+Can you spot it?) - How many clock cycles does the instruction take to perform the jump? - Are all pipeline stages used?
 Explain!